 “I did see some good things offensively,” Stevens said.
 “There was a couple of times I thought (quarterback Mason Caperton) held onto the ball a little too long, but other than that, I thought our pass protection was a lot better and our communication was a lot better.
 I did see some improvements, some good things there.”

-Caperton shined in his role, completing 7 of 9 passes for 112 yards and two touchdowns, but York proved to have the best game offensively.
+Caperton shined in his role, completing 7-of-9 passes for 112 yards and two touchdowns.
+But York proved to have the best game offensively.

-After Caperton found Avante Stevens for a 27-yard TD and Juan Sosa rushed for a 5-yard score to put Eunice up 20-0, York started to dial up his game with consistent scoring.
-His effortless 13-yard TD rush on a sweep near the start of the second quarter gave the Cards a 27-0 lead.
+After Caperton found Avante Stevens for a 27-yard TD and Juan Sosa rushed for a 5-yard score to put Eunice up 20-0, York started to dial up his game with more consistent scoring.
+His effortless, 13-yard TD rush on a sweep near the start of the second quarter gave the Cards a 27-0 lead.
 Then, less than two minutes after his brother – Tari York – scored on a 2-yard rush up the middle, Kari scampered for another 13-yard score.

-Cameron Santa Cruz’s 18-yard TD catch from Caperton gave Eunice a 48-0 lead at the half, but the game ended on the first play of the third quarter when Kari York took a keeper 61 yards for his fourth TD of the game.
+Cameron Santa Cruz’s 18-yard TD catch from Caperton gave Eunice a 48-0 lead at the half, but the game ended on the first play of the third quarter when Kari York took a keeper 61 yards for his fourth touchdown of the game.
 He finished with 159 rushing yards on seven carries.

 While the offense coasted, a big credit behind this win goes to yet another seemingly impossible defensive effort.

-Newcomb didn’t have a single play over five yards, but had five separate plays where it was tackled for negative yardage.
+The Skyhawks didn’t have a single play over five yards, but had five separate plays where it was tackled for negative yardage.
 Losses of two, five, eight, two and 15 yards made it nearly impossible for the Skyhawks to gain any momentum, which is probably why they didn’t get even one first down all game.
 Instead, they turned the ball over three times on three fumbles.

 “We were just so much athletically better than them,” Stevens said.
 “It was very difficult for them to do anything against our defense.
 (When) they try to go to the outside, we’re going to out-run them out there.
 We are too big, too physical for them to run up the middle, and they couldn’t maintain a block in the pass.”